sonalparab/shsh/README.md

 ## Project 1: Shell-ing Out Commands with Sonal Parab, Helen Ye

 ## Features
-* Multiple commands in one line.
+* Multiple commands in one line
-* Redirection.
+* Redirection
-* Piping (Single pipe only?)
+* Piping (Single pipe only)

 ## Attempted
 * Feature

 ## Bugs:
-* If you try to cd into a directory that doesn't exist, it does not inform you that the directory doesn't exist
 * Does not work with commands that have tabs
+* When redirecting, there needs to be a space before and after the redirection symbol

 ## Files & Function Headers